Photo: Tatu Hiltunen

 Development cooperation in the Horn of Africa

 Together with its member organizations, the Finnish Somalia Network implements development projects in different fields in South and Central Somalia, Puntland and Somaliland.

 The Finnish Somalia Network aims to facilitate the work of the civil society for peace and development in the Horn of Africa.
-At the moment, the Finnish Somalia Network has three on-going joint projects.
+At the moment, the Finnish Somalia Network has four on-going joint projects.

 The long-term objective of both Sahansaho and Ramaad is to stop desertification in the project areas, and Hiil Hooyo aims to improve maternity and infant health by educating local healthcare workers and raising awareness on maternity health.
 Our latest project Rajo aims to reduce youth unemployment.